 For most married couples, we suggest you create a Power of Attorney naming your spouse as your first choice for agent and another trusted family member as the Alternate.
 For single clients, we suggest you select an adult child, sibling, trusted friend, or family member.
 You should trust the person you are choosing to hold this vital job.

-An agent under a POA is obligated to use the power only in your best interest and to not mis-use it for his/her own benefit.
-The agent is under a fiduciary duty to you to act in a way that is consistent with your wishes and your overall estate plan.
-You can revoke a POA at any time, provided you are still competent, simply by telling the agent that she/he is no longer authorized to act as your agent.
+An agent under a POA is obligated to use the power only in your best interest and not misuse it for their benefit.
+The agent is under a fiduciary duty to act consistently with your wishes and overall estate plan.
+You can revoke a POA at any time, provided you are still competent, by telling the agent they are no longer authorized to act as your agent.

-Without a POA, it is likely that someone would need to petition the Probate Court to be appointed as your Conservator in order to manage your finances.
-This public proceeding results in your private life potentially being opened up to strangers, and the person appointed to act as your Conservator may not be the one you would have selected.
+Without a POA, someone would likely need to petition the Probate Court to be appointed as your Conservator to manage your finances.
+This public proceeding results in your private life potentially being opened up to strangers.
+The person appointed to act as your Conservator may not be the one you would have selected.

-The POA form is also required to include directions to the agents as to how they are to conduct themselves in the use of the POA.
+The POA form is also required to include directions to the agents about how they are to conduct themselves in the use of the POA.
 Although you may be tempted to use a POA form from the Internet, we would caution you that those forms may or may not contain all the statutorily required language necessary for the execution of a valid POA in Maine.